-This function indicates whether or not the overview buffers used by ps2000\run\streaming\ns() have overrun.
-If an overrun occurs, you can choose to increase the overview\buffer\size argument that you pass in the next call to ps2000\run\streaming\ns().
+This function indicates whether or not the overview buffers used by ps2000_run_streaming_ns() a have overrun.
+If an overrun occurs, you can choose to increase the overview_buffer_size argument that you pass in the next call to ps2000_run_streaming_ns() a.

-Applicability Fast streaming mode only.
-PicoScope 2203, 2204, 2204A, 2205 and 2205A only.
-1 100000pe 2200/ 220 1/ 220 1// 2200 and 2200/ only.
-Not compatible with ETS triggering - function has no effect in ETS mode.
+Applicability Fast streaming 10 mode only.
+PicoScope 2203, 2204 and 2205 only.
+Not compatible with ETS 3 triggering - function has no effect in ETS mode.
 Arguments handle: the handle of the required oscilloscope. previous_buffer_overrun: a pointer to a Boolean indicating whether the overview buffers have overrun.
 The function will write a non-zero value to indicate a buffer overrun.
 Returns 0: if the function was successful.1: if the function failed due to an invalid handle.